 Some of these costs are variable.
 For example, the prices of pre-licensing courses and test prep may vary based on which real estate school you choose.
 To get your license quickly and affordably in California, we recommend Real Estate Express.

 Real Estate Express has everything you need to take your 135 hours of pre-licensing classes and prep for your exam with study guide materials.
+Best of all for a limited time, Real Estate Express is offering 35% off pre-licensing education and Exam Prep products for California until July 15, 2020.
+Just use promo code NEWCAREER35 at checkout.

 California Real Estate License Costs